jks85/Statistical-Inference-Course-Project/README.md

 # Statistical-Inference-Course-Project
 Course Project for Johns Hopkins Data Science Specialization

 This repository contains course project files.

+Note: Plots are currently not displayed correctly in the .md files since the project was submitted elsewhere as a pdf (per instructions).
+I will convert the images to pdfs, but for now the pdf is the best version to view.
+The appendix includes all code required for analysis/plotting.

-The project consisted of 2 parts:
+The project consists of 2 parts:

 1. Simulations from Exponential Distribution
    -- files are named "Exp_Samp_Dist"